diefenbach/django-lfs/docs/user/management/shop/manufacturers.rst

 Within this tab you can assign categories and products to the manufacturer.

-To assign all products of a category to the manufacurer just check it.
+To assign all products of a category to the manufacturer just check it.
 If you want just a sub category or single products of it, click on the category to expand the children.